 Approximately 80 years ago cervical cancer was the leading cause of cancer death among women in the United States.1 Since the introduction of the Pap test in 1941, cervical cancer death rates have fallen by more than 70 percent.2 Even with the introduction of the Pap test, cervical cancer continues to affect women in the United States at an alarming rate.
-Every hour, 1 woman is diagnosed with cervical cancer and every 2 hours 1 woman will die from this disease.3 In 2021 it is estimated that there will be ~14,000 new cases of cervical cancer detected and ~4,000 deaths.3
+Every hour, 1 woman is diagnosed with cervical cancer and every 2 hours 1 woman will die from this disease.3 Since 2012, cervical cancer incidence rates have been increasing in women less than 50 years old.4 In 2021, it is estimated that there will be approximately 14,000 new cases of cervical cancer detected and approximately 4,000 deaths.3

-The good news is that cervical cancer is one of the most preventable cancers, and with regular screening at your annual well woman exam, HPV infections and cervical cancer can be caught and treated early.4 There are several guidelines for cervical cancer screening based upon your age range.^{5}
+The good news is that cervical cancer is one of the most preventable cancers, and with regular screening at your annual well-woman exam, HPV infections and cervical cancer can be caught and treated early.
+There are several recommendations for cervical cancer screening based upon your age range.6\

-- 21-29 years old: A Pap test alone every three years is recommended.5 - 30-65 years old: Co-testing with a Pap test and high-risk HPV testing every 5 years is recommended. - 65 years and older: Do not require screening after adequate prior negative screening results.
+- 21-29 years old: A Pap test alone every three years is recommended.6 - 30-65 years old: Co-testing with a Pap test and high-risk HPV testing every 5 years is recommended.6\+ - 65 years and older: Do not require screening after adequate prior negative screening results.6